DulSamindika/DulSamindika/README.md

 =====================
 Web Dev / UI / UX / Digital Artist
 ----------------------------------
 I'm a Software Engineering undergraduate with a passion for full-stack development and UI/UX design.
 As a fast learner and tech enthusiast, I thrive on tackling new challenges and staying ahead of the curve.
 My creative thinking extends beyond code to digital art and graphic design, where I love to bring innovative ideas to life.
-Let's connect and collaborate on exciting projects!*
+Let's connect and collaborate on exciting projects!
+Feel Free to contact Me*

 🌍  I'm based in Colombo*
 ✉️  You can contact me at [waddsamindika@gmail.com](mailto:waddsamindika@gmail.com)*